TARIC code

 The TARIC code (TARif Intégré Communautaire; Integrated Tariff of the European Communities) is designed to show the various rules applying to specific products when imported into the EU.
 This includes the provisions of the harmonised system and the combined nomenclature but also additional provisions specified in Community legislation such as tariff suspensions, tariff quotas and tariff preferences, which exist for the majority of the Community’s trading partners.
 In trade with third countries, the 10-digit Taric code must be used in customs and statistical declarations.

 Challenges in classification for companies

-A proper classification can save huge amount of money for the company, which is why nowadays importers and exporters strive to find a perfect way to solve those problems:
+A classification can save money for the company.
+Importers and exporters strive to find a perfect way to solve those problems: